Those of us who make productions need to be singing from the same page of the same hymnal before we can inform, entertain or enthrall our audiences.

 Not surprisingly, Photoshop doesn't understand the physics of light and will allow you to stop light beams in midair; show beams of light without the need for smoke, dust or haze; pretend there are no reflections when a beam of light strikes a surface; or ignore the inverse square law.

 This can lead to totally unrealistic expectations of how the actual pictures will appear.
-PHOTOSHOP NOT

 I recently met an LD working on a very large architectural project who was having a problem meeting the expectations of the client.
 The client anticipated that his 40-plus story office block would look exactly like the Photoshop image that a salesman gave him during the process of tendering for equipment supply.